 The DCUSA Panel agreed for DCP 307 to be considered by a Working Group.
 An open invitation was extended to all DCUSA Parties and to all other interested parties to participate in this Working Group.
 This invitation remains open for any interested parties.

-The Working Group discussed whether DCP 307 is likely to have an onerous impact on smaller Suppliers as they may be required to develop systems with the ability to receive these data flows.
+The Working Group discussed whether DCP 307 is likely to have an onerous impact on smaller Parties as they may be required to develop systems with the ability to receive these data flows.
 One Working Group Member suggested that smaller Distributors are equally as impacted as small Suppliers.
-The Working Group discussed where the cost-benefit to industry was and if there should be a ‘threshold’, e.g. based on the number of invoices, the number of MPANs, value etc..
+The Working Group discussed where the cost-benefit to industry was and if there should be a ‘threshold’, e.g. based on the number of invoices, the number of site specific MPANs, value etc.